emissary-ingress/emissary/README.md

 # Ambassador Pro

 This is the proprietary Ambassador Pro source-code.
-The public user-facing documentation and issue tracking lives at
+The public user-facing documentation and issue-tracking lives at
 <https://github.com/datawire/ambassador-pro>.

 ## CI/CD and manual release